Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Discussion and conclusion

 \section{Discussion and conclusion}

-By combining numerical simulations and analytical theory, we have quantified the mechanical responses of an elastic arch loaded at its center and supported frictionally at both ends on a flat substrate.
-We have formulated the compliance matrix of the arch against indentation, which is essentially a function of the intrinsic geometry of the arch only.
-When combined with specific boundary conditions, this allows us to obtain an effective Hooke's law.
-Our theoretical framework quantitatively predicts the numerically constructed phase diagram.
+By combining numerical simulations and analytical theory, we quantify the mechanical responses of an elastic arch loaded at its center and frictionally supported at both ends on a flat substrate.
+We formulate a compliance matrix for the arch against indentation, which is a function of the intrinsic geometry of the arch.
+When combined with specific boundary conditions, this allows us to obtain the effective Hooke's law.
+Our theoretical framework quantitatively predicts a numerically constructed phase diagram.

-We have also numerically investigated the deformation behavior of the arch at large indentations.
-The arch exhibited a snapping shape transition, which could not be captured by our linear response analysis.
-We have also shown that the force drastically decreases during the snapping transition, which is potentially useful in the application of efficient energy-absorbing materials~\cite{fu2019programmable, garland2020coulombic, sano2023randomly}.
+We also numerically investigate the deformation behavior of the arch at large indentations.
+The arch exhibits a snapping shape transition that cannot be captured by linear response analysis.
+We also show that the force drastically decreases during the snapping transition, which is potentially useful for application to efficient energy-absorbing materials~\cite{fu2019programmable, garland2020coulombic, sano2023randomly}.

 This study has several possible extensions.
-First, the configuration of a naturally curved elastica is mathematically equivalent to the so-called "sticky elastica" problem~\cite{wagner2013sticky}.
-Sticky elastica refers to the delaminated configuration of an elastic strip that is initially adhered to a wet substrate or liquid surface.
-In this setup, the ends of the strip must satisfy the boundary condition $\theta'\propto 1/\ell_{\rm ec}$, where $\ell_{\rm ec}$ is often termed as "elasto-capillary length"~\cite{roman2010elasto}.
-Therefore, our theoretical framework may be applicable to the quantitative estimation of the adhesion energy of an elastic sheet or strip on a sticky surface~\cite{roman2010elasto, elder2020adhesion}.
+First, the configuration of a naturally curved elastica is mathematically equivalent to the so-called ``sticky elastica'' problem~\cite{wagner2013sticky}.
+Sticky elastica refers to the delaminated configuration of an elastic strip that initially adheres to a wet substrate or liquid surface.
+In this setup, the ends of the strip must satisfy the boundary condition $\theta'\propto 1/\ell_{\rm ec}$, where $\ell_{\rm ec}$ is often termed as ``elasto-capillary length''~\cite{roman2010elasto}.
+Therefore, the proposed theoretical framework can be applied to quantitatively estimate the adhesion energy of an elastic sheet or strip on a sticky surface~\cite{roman2010elasto, elder2020adhesion, napoli2022transition}.

+Second, the effects of self-weight need to be investigated to determine the configuration of a heavy structure.
+This is particularly relevant to either a soft object or a structure with a sufficient weight.
+A balance between the gravitational pull and the elastic restoring force naturally sets the characteristic length scale, called the gravitobending length, which is given by $L_{\rm gb}= (B/\rho g S)^{1/3}$, where $\rho$ is the mass density, and $S$ is the cross-sectional area of the slender rod and beam \cite{wang1986critical}.
+Therefore, the relative significance of the weight to elasticity for a naturally curved beam is quantified by the nondimensional parameter $R/L_{\rm gb}$ \cite{lazarus2013contorting}, where $R$ is the intrinsic radius of curvature of the arch.
+For $R/L_{\rm gb} \ll 1$, the arch deforms only slightly; however, for $R/L_{\rm gb} \gg 1$, the arch exhibits an M-shape similar to that observed in Fig.~\ref{Fig2}.
+A detailed study of a gravity-driven shape transition of a naturally curved elastic line will be reported elsewhere.